 Ambassador Brownback has a long history as an advocate and activist on international religious freedom issues, including during his sixteen years as a Congressman and U.S. Senator.
 He was a key sponsor of IRFA in 1998, and also sponsored bipartisan legislation related to religious freedom to address human rights crises in places like North Korea and Sudan, including the North Korea Human Rights Act of 2004 and the Darfur Peace and Accountability Act of 2006.
-From 2005 to 2007, Brownback was Chairman of the Helsinki Commission. a U.S. agency that monitors compliance with the Helsinki Final Act (see Appendix: Key Religious Freedom Documents) and advances human rights throughout the 57-nation region of the Organization for Security and Cooperation in Europe.
-184
+From 2005 to 2007, Brownback was Chairman of the Helsinki Commission. a U.S. agency that monitors compliance with the Helsinki Final Act (see Appendix: Key Religious Freedom Documents) and advances human rights throughout the 57-nation region of the Organization for Security and Cooperation in Europe.184

-In 2015, following an act of Congress to create a position of Special Envoy to Promote Religious Freedom of Religious Minorities in the Near East and South Central Asia, 185 the Obama administration created the position of Special Advisor for Religious Minorities in the Near East and South/Central Asia within the Department of State.
-186 Current Special Advisor Knox Thames serves as co-chair of the International Contact Group on Freedom of Religion or Belief and regularly addresses issues of freedom of religion within his geographic area of focus.
-187 dom Act, is an independent and bipartisan entity that drafts an annual report on religious freedom violations throughout the world and makes policy recommendations related to the promotion of freedom religious to the President, the Secretary of State, and Congress.188 It reviews and evaluates "U.S. policies in response to violations of religious freedom" and conducts general studies on the intersection of foreign policy and religious freedom.
+In 2015, following an act of Congress to create a position of Special Envoy to Promote Religious Freedom of Religious

+Minorities in the Near East and South Central Asia,185 the Obama administration created the position of Special Advisor for Religious Minorities in the Near East and South/Central Asia within the Department of State.186 Current Special Advisor Knox Thames serves as co-chair of the International Contact Group on Freedom of Religion or Belief and regularly addresses issues of freedom of religion within his geographic area of focus.187

+The U.S. Commission on International Religious Freedom, also established by the International Religious Freedom Act, is an independent and bipartisan entitv that drafts an annual report on religious freedom violations throughout the world and makes policy recommendations related to the of promotion religious freedom to the President, the Secretary of State, and Congress.188 It reviews and evaluates "U.S. policies in response to violations of religious freedom" and conducts general studies on the intersection of foreign policy on the intersection of foreign policy and religious freedom.
 The Commission on International Religious Freedom is composed of the Ambassador for International Religious Freedom, who serves ex officio as a non-voting member, and nine commissioners who are appointed for two-year terms.
-(Note: commissioners are appointed by the president and congressional leadership from each party).
-In September 2018, acting on a recommendation from the Government Accountability Office, State and USCIRF took steps to improve coordination and information sharing including on efforts to promote religious freedom and policy initiatives.190
+(Note: commissioners are appointed by the president and congressional leadership from each party).189 In September 2018, acting on a recommendation from the Government Accountability Office, State and USCIRF took steps to improve coordination and information sharing including on efforts to promote religious freedom and policy initiatives.190